Sinakhx/array-slayer/README.md

 #### **AND**

-can check if every single item in array is equal to a constant
+can check if every single item in array is equal to the given constant

 ```js
 import B from "array-slayer/booleans.js";